Aaron-Thomas-Blessen/Python_for_ML/Assignments/k-means clustering/Student_Behaviour.md

-# With the dataset given , do an exploratory data analysis and k-means clustering.
+# With the dataset given in the below link, do an exploratory data analysis and k-means clustering.
+The data is about student behaviour.
+Publish your report in the markdown file student-behavior-analysis.md and share the link to the page as response to this assignment

 ## Access dataset